Disorderly Conduct Attorneys Passaic County, NJ

 Defending Clients’ Rights Across Paterson, Clifton, Wayne, Little Falls, West Milford, Woodland Park, and Passaic County

 Disorderly Conduct is a broad term which may refer to a criminal charge stemming from a fight, public argument, public intoxication, or failure to comply with law enforcement.
 Compared to other charges such as assault, disorderly conduct is a relatively minor offense, though it may still lead to a jail sentence, fine and a permanent stain on your criminal record.

-At The Law Office of Del Sardo & Montanari, our criminal defense attorneys take all cases seriously for our clients across New Jersey, including towns like Paterson, Wayne, West Milford, Clifton, Little Falls, Woodland Park, and Passaic County.
+At The Montanari Law Group, our criminal defense attorneys take all cases seriously for our clients across New Jersey, including towns like Paterson, Wayne, West Milford, Clifton, Little Falls, Woodland Park, and Passaic County.
 We will work with you on an individual level to learn the details of your disorderly conduct charge and how we can best seek to reduce penalties or have your charges dismissed.

 Call our office today to speak with a member of our legal team in a free and confidential consultation regarding your disorderly conduct case.

 Disorderly Conduct Definition N.J.S.A.
 2C:33-2 Wayne, NJ Disorderly Behavior Lawyers